 Yes.
 Your new photo must look similar to your current appearance and meet our passport photo requirements.

-A court order approving a change in gender is no longer a requirement to apply for a U.S. passport.
-It is not necessary anymore.
+Not unless it also documents a name change.
+A court order approving a change in gender is not a requirement to apply for a U.S. passport.

 You may change or correct a passport by following the steps provided on our website.